huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 call the dataloader will also be distributed across workers should we use multiple GPUs.
 We use the same [8-bit optimizer](#8-bit-adam) from the earlier example.

 Finally, we can add the main training loop.
 Note that the `backward` call is handled by 🤗 Accelerate.
-We can also see how gradient accumulation works: we normalize the loss so we get the average at the end of accumulation and once we have enough steps we run the optimization.
+We can also see how gradient accumulation works: we normalize the loss, so we get the average at the end of accumulation and once we have enough steps we run the optimization.

 Implementing these optimization techniques with 🤗 Accelerate only takes a handful of lines of code and comes with the benefit of more flexibility in the training loop.
 For a full documentation of all features have a look at the [Accelerate documentation](https://huggingface.co/docs/accelerate/index).

-## DataLoader
+## Data preloading

 One of the important requirements to reach great training speed is the ability to feed the GPU at the maximum speed it can handle.
-By default everything happens in the main process and it might not be able to read the data from disk fast enough, and thus create a bottleneck, leading to GPU under-utilization.
+By default, everything happens in the main process, and it might not be able to read the data from disk fast enough, and thus create a bottleneck, leading to GPU under-utilization.

 - `DataLoader(pin_memory=True, ...)` which ensures that the data gets preloaded into the pinned memory on CPU and typically leads to much faster transfers from CPU to GPU memory.
-- `DataLoader(num_workers=4, ...)` - spawn several workers to pre-load data faster - during training watch the GPU utilization stats and if it's far from 100% experiment with raising the number of workers.
+- `DataLoader(num_workers=4, ...)` - spawn several workers to preload data faster - during training watch the GPU utilization stats and if it's far from 100% experiment with raising the number of workers.
 Of course, the problem could be elsewhere so a very big number of workers won't necessarily lead to a better performance.

+When using [`Trainer`], corresponding [`TrainingArguments`] are: `dataloader_pin_memory` (`True` by default), and `dataloader_num_workers` (defaults to `0`).

 ## DeepSpeed ZeRO

-The in-depth details on how to use Deepspeed can be found [here](main_classes/deepspeed).

-First, a quick decision tree:
+DeepSpeed is an open-source deep learning optimization library that both 🤗 Transformers and 🤗 Accelerate integrate with.
+It provides a wide range of features and optimizations designed to improve the efficiency and scalability of large-scale deep learning training.

-1. Model fits onto a single GPU and you have enough space to fit a small batch size - you don't need to use Deepspeed as it'll only slow things down in this use case.
-2. Model doesn't fit onto a single GPU or you can't fit a small batch - use DeepSpeed ZeRO + CPU Offload and for much larger models NVMe Offload.
+If your model fits onto a single GPU and you have enough space to fit a small batch size, you don't need to use DeepSpeed as it'll only slow things down.
+However, if the model doesn't fit onto a single GPU or you can't fit a small batch, you can leverage DeepSpeed ZeRO + CPU Offload, or NVMe Offload for much larger models.

+For an in-depth guide on DeepSpeed integration, check [here](main_classes/deepspeed).

 Now if the decision tree suggested you use DeepSpeed first you need to [install it](main_classes/deepspeed#installation), then follow one of the following guides to create a configuration file and launch DeepSpeed.

 Activation: